pmean/build-website/text/05/EnoughData.md

 Another issue is that it is dangerous to look at 12 months worth of data, then 13, then 14, etc. because you are testing multiple times on a single hypothesis.
-It\'s sort of like being dealt three poker hands and choosing which one you like best.
+It's sort of like being dealt three poker hands and choosing which one you like best.
 It would be better to select a sample size (time interval) prior to data collection and then test only once.
 If you do test multiple times, you need to adjust your alpha level.
 See